State management with Datascript

 § Updating the database

 Our UI now responds to changes in the database, great.
 The next step is to put in place a small system for updating the database based on user interaction.
-To do this we will use the action dispatch pattern described in the event handlers guide:
+To do this we will use the action dispatch pattern detailed in the event handlers guide.
+Instead of building it from scratch, we will use Nexus:

 [replicant.dom :as r]))